-16. The annual accounts, which include the financial statements, will be the foundation and source for most of the audit work necessary to support our judgements and conclusions.
+- 18. The annual accounts, which include the financial statements, will be the foundation and source for most of the audit work necessary to support our judgements and conclusions.
 We also consider the wider environment and challenges facing the public sector.
-Our audit approach includes:

-- understanding the business of the authority and the associated risks which could impact on the financial statements - assessing the key systems of internal control, and establishing how weaknesses in these systems could impact on the financial statements - identifying major transaction streams, balances and areas of estimation and understanding how the authority will include these in the financial statements - assessing the risks of material misstatement in the financial statements - determining the nature, timing and extent of audit procedures necessary to provide us with sufficient audit evidence as to whether the financial statements are free of material misstatement. - 17.
-We will give an opinion on whether the financial statements: - give a true and fair view in accordance with applicable law and the 2019/20 Code, of the state of affairs of the authority as at 31 March 2020 and of its income and expenditure for the year then ended - have been properly prepared in accordance with IFRSs as adopted by the European Union, as interpreted and adapted by the Code - have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, the Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003.
+Our audit approach includes: - understanding the business of the Authority and the associated risks which could impact on the financial statements - assessing the key systems of internal control, and establishing how weaknesses in these systems could impact on the financial statements - identifying major transaction streams, balances and areas of estimation and understanding how the Authority will include these in the financial statements - assessing the risks of material misstatement in the financial statements - determining the nature, timing and extent of audit procedures necessary to provide us with sufficient audit evidence as to whether the financial statements are free of material misstatement. - 19.
+We will give an opinion on whether the financial statements: - give a true and fair view in accordance with applicable law and the 2020/21 Code of the state of affairs of the Authority as at 31 March 2021 and of the income and expenditure of the Authority for the year then ended - have been properly prepared in accordance with IFRSs as adopted by the European Union, as interpreted and adapted by the 2020/21 Code - have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, The Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003.